Woman wearing a hijab or tudung, and glasses smiling

 No employer will give you a pay increase unless you have done something that merits it.
 Exercise common sense before asking for a salary rise.

-Negotiating is an essential skill set to have, especially when asking for a more pay.
-When negotiating, be prepared, set goals, show how your pay rate compares to the rest of the industry, and know what you want from the deal.
+Remember, negotiating is an essential skill when asking for more pay.
+Be prepared, set clear goals, demonstrate how your pay rate compares to industry standards, and know exactly what you want from the negotiation.

 7. Pay attention to soft skills